 (Red Wheel/Conari 2003)

 Urgent Message from Mother: Gather the Women, Save the World

 Like a Tree: How Trees, Women, and Tree People Can Save the Planet

 Moving Toward the Millionth Circle: Energizing the Global Women’s Movement

 (Red Wheel /Conari, 2014)

-Dr. Bolen maintains a private practice in the Shelter Bay Office Complex in Mill Valley.
+Dr. Bolen maintains a virtual private practice via Facetime or Zoom.
 She draws from decades of work with individuals in Jungian analysis and the accumulated knowledge of people and the effect of family and culture, with an emphasis on individuation and meaning.
 She is a consultant to other professionals.
-After meetings in-person, FaceTime and Skype sessions are possible.
 It is unusual for her to have a regular time-slot openings in her practice, which means that some flexibility is needed to fit into cancellations until a regular time becomes available.
 However, it sometimes seems as if synchronicity and schedule will work together.
 She is on no insurance panels.

 First contact: best via email with your contact information, referral or self-referral and any other relevant information and/or questions.